His role in "The Watch" puzzles British star Richard Ayoade

-"The Watch," in theatres on Friday, follows four neighbourhood vigilantes - Stiller, Vaughan, Hill and Ayoade - who try to keep their community safe from an alien invasion.
+"The Watch," in theaters on Friday, follows four neighborhood vigilantes - Stiller, Vaughan, Hill and Ayoade - who try to keep their community safe from an alien invasion.

 "I've never really been in a proper film, and I don't think they knew I hadn't been in a film before," Ayoade told Reuters.